Open today from 09:00 until 18:00

 Tomato seeds germinate easily indoors in pots on a sunny windowsill or in a greenhouse.
 They need a long growing season, so should be sown in early spring.

 • Sow 1cm deep in pots filled with moist multipurpose compost or in seed trays.
-Cover the pots or trays with clear plastic bags and place in a warm, bright place or preferably a heated propagator.
+Cover the pots or trays with clear plastic bags and place in a warm, bright place.

 • Once the seeds have germinated, remove the bags and allow the seedlings to grow on.
-If using a heated propagator they can be removed from te heat.
 Water regularly to keep the compost moist.

-• When the seedlings are large enough to handle, transplant them into larger pots and grow on, planting any leggy plants deep in teh soil so that the top of the soil reaches the bottom leaves.
+• When the seedlings are large enough to handle, transplant them into larger pots and grow on.

-• If planting outside, harden the plants off for two weeks before planting out, by placing the pots outdoors during the day and bringing them back in at night.
+• Plant out in late spring or early summer after all risk of frost is past.
+Harden the plants off for two weeks before planting out, by placing the pots outdoors during the day and bringing them back in at night.

 How to care for tomatoes

 • Tomatoes need full sun and a fertile, moist but well-drained soil.
-They can be grown outside in a sheltered sunny spot or in a greenhouse/polytunnel.
+They can be grown outside in a sheltered sunny spot or in a greenhouse.

 • Water regularly to keep the moisture level in the soil consistent.
 Dry periods followed by heavy watering can cause fruits to split.